 Crime As Inevitable

-Emile Durkheim, a French sociologist and criminologist, introduced the term Anomie – a condition of hopelessness caused by the breakdown of rules of conduct, loss of belief and sense of purpose in society or in an individual.
+Emile Durkheim, a French sociologist and criminologist, introduced the term Anomie – a condition of hopelessness caused by the breakdown of rules of conduct, loss of belief and a sense of purpose in society or in an individual.
 He believed that there is criminality in all societies.
 He saw crime as a normal occurrence and said that it is impossible to have a society devoid of crime.[i]

-Italian criminologist, Gorgio Florita believed that like sin, crime is normal in society and it is our sanctions and laws, made by man, that are abnormal.
+Italian criminologist Gorgio Florita believed that, like sin, crime is normal in society, and it is our sanctions and laws, made by man, that are abnormal.